Skip to main content

 • arrow_forward UTS Exercise Physiology Clinic

-• UTS Sport & Exercise Science Telepractice Clinic
+• arrow_forward UTS Sport & Exercise Science Telepractice Clinic

 ""

-The UTS Exercise Physiology Clinic provides a service to the community and is a training facility for postgraduate students undertaking a Master of Clinical Exercise Physiology within the UTS School of Sport, Exercise and Rehabilitation.
+The UTS Exercise Physiology Clinic provides a service to the community and is a clinical training facility for postgraduate students undertaking our accredited Master of Clinical Exercise Physiology course within the UTS School of Sport, Exercise and Rehabilitation.

-Clinic services are provided by our Master of Clinical Exercise Physiology students (who are currently Accredited Exercise Scientists) as part of their clinical placement component of their postgraduate degree and supervised by nationally Accredited Exercise Physiologist’s (AEPs) with Exercise and Sports Science Australia (ESSA).
+Clinic services are provided by our Master of Clinical Exercise Physiology students (as Accredited Exercise Scientists and student Clinical Exercise Physiologists) as part of their clinical placement, and supervised by nationally Accredited Exercise Physiologists (AEPs) with Exercise & Sports Science Australia (ESSA).
 Clients of the Clinic receive the highest standards of service, and through the duration of the 6-week program, have access to the expertise of AEPs with extensive experience working across various health settings.

 The Clinic offers exercise assessments, exercise prescription, and supervised delivery of clinical exercise programs on-site, that are tailored to your individual needs with a person-centred care approach.